Celebrate every time you achieve something!

 Celebrate with friends

 Ask friends to share your moments of success.
 Create an event that will give credit to the people involved and be fun to attend to everybody else.
 Include your family (if appropriate), go ahead make your parents proud.
 Connect with others and share your moment of happiness.

 Celebrate your successes.
 Find some humor in your failures. ~ Sam Walton

-How to make sure that you celebrate small wins
+How to make sure you celebrate small wins

 First, the celebration does not mean marching band and fireworks.
 For small victories, you could limit yourself to a piece of cake or even candy.
 Maybe watch that funny cat video on YouTube.